Shelagh A. Gallagher: Biography

-Dr. Shelagh A. Gallagher is a nationally recognized expert in gifted education and Problem-Based Learning.
-Shelagh was the first project manager of the Javits grant that produced the William and Mary science units.
-She then went on to direct two other Javits grants: Project P-BLISS (Problem-Based Learning in the Social Sciences) and Project Insights, each of which produced PBL curricula.
+Dr. Gallagher has published curriculum for gifted students in grades K-12.
+While at the Center for Gifted Education at the College of William and Mary, she was the first manager of the project that produced the respected William and Mary Problem-Based Learning (PBL) science units.
+She then went on to direct two other curriculum grants: Project P-BLISS (Problem-Based Learning in the Social Sciences) and Project Insights, each of which produced PBL curricula.

 She has received the National Association for Gifted Children (NAGC) Curriculum Division award for her PBL units seven times, has served two terms on the NAGC Board of Directors, and continues to serve in leadership roles for NAGC.
 She is also a Senior Fellow at Yunasa, a summer program for highly gifted youth offered through the Institute for Educational Advancement.
 She is the recipient of both the Distinguished Service Award and the James J. Gallagher Award for Advocacy from the North Carolina Association for Gifted and Talented for “her outstanding contributions to the education of the gifted and talented; for her lifetime advocacy for gifted learners at the district and national levels, as a scholar, teacher, author, professor, consultant, and parent; and for her service as a former Board member of NCAGT and NAGC.”
 She also received the Provost’s Award for Teaching Excellence from UNC Charlotte and the Article of the Year Award from NAGC.